 In 2023, the portion of plastics sourced from renewable resources compared to the total amount of plastics was low (accounting for 0.3% of the total plastics used), primarily due to the higher cost.
-Nonetheless, transitioning to renewable sources will be critical as we move away from fossil fuel-based materials and reduce carbon emissions.
+Nonetheless, transitioning to renewable sources will be critical as we terials and reduce carbon emissions.
 In 2023, we laid the foundation to become an ISCC PLUS-certified company by 2024.
 The ISCC PLUS certification is a widely recognized standard for recycled and bio-based materials, providing traceability throughout the supply chain and ensuring compliance with environmental and social standards.